WebAssembly/spec/document/core/syntax/types.rst

 ~~~~~~~~~~~~~~

 *Function types* classify the signature of :ref:`functions <syntax-func>`,
-mapping a vector of parameters to a vector of results.
+mapping a vector of parameters to a vector of results, written as follows.

 .. math::
    \begin{array}{llll}